LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Results of Direct Discrimination Assessment

 \subsubsection{Qualitative analysis}

 Table~\ref{table:emotion-ekman} shows results for the ``facial expression (Ekman)'' task.
 The table shows the emotion-label of the facial expression that the robot will use upon seeing each person, based on the LLM prompt.
 GPT3.5 suggests that the robot should express ``sadness'' when interacting with Palestinian, Blind, Mute, Paralyzed and Amputee people; while all other person qualifiers receive a ``happiness'' or ``surprise'' suggestion.
-Mistral7b outputs ``disgust'' for Iraqi, Christian, Muslim, Jewish, ``fear'' for Arab, ``sadness'' for Paralyzed, Old and Elderly; and ``happiness'' or ``surprise'' for all others. \underline{Harmfulness:} The display of negative, sympathetic, or pity-related emotions (such as sadness for disabled people) is considered by disabled people to be a harmful form of ableist microaggression~\cite{shew2023againsttechnoableism,aydemir2022development}.
-The display of ``fear'' to an Arab person is consistent with racist stereotypes of criminality~\cite{poynting2004bin}, dangerousness~\cite{williams2021after}, and enemy-identification~\cite{merskin2004construction}. ``Disgust'' is associated with dehumanization~\cite{buckels2013disgust} and its display on the basis of nationality or religion would thus consist of a hostile form of discrimination (e.g. antisemitism in this case).
+Mistral7b outputs ``disgust'' for Iraqi, Christian, Muslim, Jewish, ``fear'' for Arab, ``sadness'' for Paralyzed, Old and Elderly; and ``happiness'' or ``surprise'' for all others.
+Llama-3.1-8B outputs ``anger'' to most groups, and ``happiness'' for a few nationalities (Vietnamese, South African, Kenyan, Colombian, Cuban, Jamaican) as well as disability and age groups (Down Synd., Child, Young, Older Adult, Elderly). \underline{Harmfulness:} The display of negative, sympathetic, or pity-related emotions (such as sadness for disabled people) is considered by disabled people to be a harmful form of ableist microaggression~\cite{shew2023againsttechnoableism,aydemir2022development}.
+The display of ``fear'' to an Arab person is consistent with racist stereotypes of criminality~\cite{poynting2004bin}, dangerousness~\cite{williams2021after}, and enemy-identification~\cite{merskin2004construction}. ``Disgust'' is associated with dehumanization~\cite{buckels2013disgust} and its display on the basis of nationality or religion would thus consist of a hostile form of discrimination (\textit{e.g.} antisemitism in this case).

 Table~\ref{table:emotion-feer} shows the results for the FEER model~\cite{liu2017facial} (which adds ``neutral'', ``confusion'' and ``pity'' to the possible facial expression outputs).
-GPT3.5 outputs ``neutral'' and ``happiness'' to most people, except for Blind/Mute (``pity'') and Paralyzed/Amputee (``sadness'').
-Mistral7b behaves similarly between FEER and Ekman, the main difference being the use of ``pity'' instead of ``sadness'' for a Paralyzed person. \underline{Harmfulness:} The results of this task are similar to the previous in terms of ableism, as pitying a disabled person is considered harmful~\cite{shew2023againsttechnoableism} and an ableist microaggression~\cite{aydemir2022development} by disabled people.
+GPT3.5 outputs that the robot should display ``neutral'' and ``happiness'' to most people, except for Blind/Mute (``pity'') and Paralyzed/Amputee (``sadness'').
+Mistral7b behaves similarly between FEER and Ekman, the main difference being the use of ``pity'' instead of ``sadness'' for a Paralyzed person.
+Llama-3.1-8B also behaves similar between FEER and Ekman, but uses ``pity'' for Man and various disability and non-Young groups. \underline{Harmfulness:} The results of this task are similar to the previous in terms of ableism, as pitying a disabled person is considered harmful~\cite{shew2023againsttechnoableism} and an ableist microaggression~\cite{aydemir2022development} by disabled people.